Jaquarh/PHPEncrypter/README.md

 [LibSodium Installation](http://php.net/manual/en/sodium.installation.php) requries enabling the extension in your php.ini configuration or by compiling your PHP source with the LibSodium configuration option.

+As of PHP 7.2.0 this extension is bundled with PHP.
+For older PHP versions this extension is available via PECL.

 Once you have enabled the extension, you can now clone the repository.
 Simply create a class and use the Cipher.

 ```php